Culex pipiens: Complex

 The C. pipiens complex is characterized by its ability to thrive in mainly water-based habitats that contain high amounts of organic material.
-Furthermore, measured rates of success of the complex has been associated with consumption of “food” found in standing water sources that have been developed by humans and livestock.
+Furthermore, measured rates of success of the complex has been associated with consumption of "food" found in standing water sources that have been developed by humans and livestock.
 Some interspecific hybrids are widespread.

-As vector borne pathogen transmission is highly influenced by the ecology of the vector, it is evident that C. pipiens’ ability to adapt to “human-altered environments” led to its global distribution as a vector.
+As vector borne pathogen transmission is highly influenced by the ecology of the vector, it is evident that C. pipiens' ability to adapt to human-altered environments led to its global distribution as a vector.
 With these environmental adaptations, the species' interactions with humans and other organisms (especially birds), has also led to an increase in the number of avian pathogens that humans around the world are exposed to.

 Physiology

 In C. pipiens, there is a strong correlation between the digestion of blood and ovary development.
 The cycle of blood digestion leading to ovarian developments is known as the gonotrophic cycle.
 It occurs in three stages: finding a blood source, digesting blood, and laying eggs.
 Laying eggs is also referred to as oviposition.
-The number of cycles a female C.pipiens goes through depends on a variety of environmental factors.
+The number of cycles a female C. pipiens goes through depends on a variety of environmental factors.
 Each one of the gonotrophic cycles results in morphological changes in the female's reproductive organs, stomach, and throat.
 Temperature is one environmental factor in particular that affects the rate of blood consumption and its correlation to ovary development.

 Diet

 Culex pipiens prefer the blood of bird species that are closely linked to human interaction such as doves and pigeons; however, they do consume human blood.
 At the end of the summer and the start of the fall season before it is time for them to overwinter, C. pipiens subsist on nectar and other sugary food sources in order to store fat.
 Therefore, C. pipiens consume both vertebrate blood (including human blood) as well as sugar-heavy energy sources like nectar.
-Only females feed on blood, while male C. pipiens consume on these carbohydrate food sources.
-The time of day is also a factor that influences C. pipiens’ eating behaviors.
-C. pipiens feed the most frequently during the early hours of sunset.
+Only females feed on blood, while males limit themselves to sugary food sources.
+The time of day is also a factor that influences C. pipiens' eating behaviors.
+These mosquitoes feed most frequently during the early hours of sunset.
 Feeding on carbohydrate sources, rather than blood, helps with fat storage.
 This is why this specific feeding behavior is seen before the winter season.